FREQUENTLY ASKED QUESTIONS & ANSWERS

 1. WHY IS OUR CONGREGATION CONSIDERING LEAVING THE ELCA?
 Over the past several years it feels like the ELCA has actually left Lutheranism.
 Slowly but surely the ELCA has drifted from its Biblical, confessional, traditional grounding to a point of compromising some of the most basic and important Lutheran Christian understandings, teachings, interpretations and practices about the authority of Scripture, law and gospel, original sin, grace, ordination, and human relationships (See #2,3,4,5,6,7).
 These theological changes have created confusion about what is the correct Lutheran interpretation on these matters.
 With diverse doctrines in place, what then shall we teach our children and each other about God’s truth?
 Your leadership believes that these multiple teachings cannot rightfully co-exist in the same denomination.
 In addition, there has been an erosion of trust between the ELCA churchwide leadership and local congregations which has created relationship disconnect.

 2. WHAT IS THE CONCERN ABOUT THE ELCA’S TEACHING ON THE AUTHORITY OF SCRIPTURE?
 The ELCA has moved to a view of Scripture that allows human reason, personal experience and contemporary social attitudes to interpret what the Bible says.
 The ELCA has departed from the teaching of the Bible as understood by Christians for 2,000 years.
 The actions of the 2009 ELCA churchwide assembly have been seen by many as evidence that the Bible no longer functions as the ultimate norm for the faith and life of the ELCA.
 The traditional view of interpretation is known as Sola Scriptura which says that Scripture stands alone on its own authority as the divinely inspired Word of God, as a source, norm and guide for our daily lives.
-The Scriptures must be read, interpreted, and applied foremost through the Gospel of Christ, not primarily through the lenses of human reason, personal experience, and contemporary culture and mores
+The Scriptures must be read, interpreted, and applied foremost through the Gospel of Christ, not primarily through the lenses of human reason, personal experience, and contemporary culture and mores.

 3. WHAT IS THE CONCERN ABOUT THE ELCA’S TEACHING ON LAW AND GOSPEL?
 Gradually, the ELCA has lost focus on our five-hundred year old Law/Gospel balance by over-focusing on the Gospel (Saved by Grace - Eph.
 2:8) at the expense of the Law (The 10 Commandments).
 The Law convicts us of our sin and the Gospel is the good news that saves us from the punishment we deserve by the sacrifice of Christ.
 As a result of the Gospel, Christians seek to follow the Law of God’s Will, not in order to be saved, but because we have been saved!
 An over-emphasis on the Gospel in the ELCA leads one to believe that because Jesus forgives sins, all one needs to do is ask for forgiveness, which then basically frees us to keep doing the sinful things humans do.
 This is a false Gospel.